b-eyselein/it4all/README.md

 `run` - Start Application in ***Development*** mode

-`eclipse (with-source=true) (skip-parents=false)` - Generate the files needed for Eclipse IDE (with sources respectively with respect to parent Projects)
+`eclipse with-source=true skip-parents=false` - Generate the files needed for Eclipse IDE (with sources respectively with respect to parent Projects)

 ### Prerequisites
 it4all needs a MySQL-Database called `it4all`.
 Username and Password have to be stored in the `app/conf/application.conf` - file.
-Skripts for generating the tables and inserting examples can be found in the `sql_skripts` - Folder.
+This project uses the ***evolutions*** of the Play Framework which generates SQL-Scripts after reloading the application in the browser.

 ### Eclipse IDE
 Start the Play Framework Console with `activator`.
 You can generate the files needed for the Eclipse IDE with the command